stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odsofieldmapdata/get_type/_index.md

 ## OdsoFieldMapData::get_Type method

 Specifies if a given mail merge field has been mapped to a column in the given external data source or not.
-The default value is **Default**.
+The default value is [Default](../../odsofieldmappingtype/).

 ```cpp
 Aspose::Words::Settings::OdsoFieldMappingType Aspose::Words::Settings::OdsoFieldMapData::get_Type() const